sterlzbd/roda/README.md

 Hashes call a registered matcher with the given key using the hash value, and match if that matcher returns true.
 Keys should always be symbols.

-The default registered matchers included with Roda are included below.
+The default registered matchers included with Roda are documented below.
 You can add your own hash matchers by adding the appropriate match\_\* method to the request class using the request\_module method:

-  class Roda
+  class App < Roda
     request_module do
       def match_foo(v)
         ...